mollie/spree-mollie-gateway/README.md

 7. Save and you're done!

 ## API endpoints
-This gateway comes with a couple of API endpoints which seamlessly integrate with the Spree API. <a href="docs/api">Overview of the available API endpoints.</a>
+This gateway comes with a couple of API endpoints which seamlessly integrate with the Spree API.

+<a href="docs/api">Overview of available API endpoints.</a>

 ## License
 BSD (Berkeley Software Distribution) License.
 Copyright (c) 2014-2018, Mollie B.V.